What is school refusal?

 School refusal is when a child gets extremely upset at the idea of going to school, or often misses some or all of the school day, and this distress doesn’t go away.

-School refusal can mean that children have trouble going to school – or that they don’t go to school at all.
+School refusal can mean that children have trouble going to school or trouble leaving home – they might not go to school at all.
 Children who refuse to go to school usually spend the day at home with their parents’ knowledge, even though their parents try really hard to get them to go.

 School refusal is not a formal psychiatric diagnosis.
 It’s a name for an emotional and/or behaviour problem.